noccu/umamusu-translate/README.md

 1. (Optional, for dialogue) Download all game data [through the game menu](guide_batch_download.jpg)
     - The patch will only edit files existing in your game data.
 If you don't do this you can simply rerun the dialogue import below for new content.

+## Config
+The first time you run any of the `.bat` files mentioned below, an `umatl.json` file will be created in the folder.
+You can change a few settings there before continuing further if you like, simply run the .bat again.

 ## UI (menus, buttons, ...)
 This should be a one-time procedure.
 If your UI looks the wrong size afterwards, open the `config.json` you copied and play with the uiScale value (0.8-1.2 usually).
 1. Open the game's *install folder* (where the `Umamusume.exe` is)